accordproject/techdocs/website/versioned_docs/version-0.20/cicero-cli.md

 ## cicero compile

-`cicero generate` generates code for a target platform.
+`cicero compile` generates code for a target platform.
 It loads a template from a directory on disk and then attempts to generate versions of the template model in the specified format.
 The available formats include: `Go`, `PlantUML`, `Typescript`, `Java`, and `JSONSchema`.

 ```md
 cicero compile